 Relationship Between Diabetes and Heart Disease

 Diabetes is a disorder in which your blood glucose (sugar) levels are higher than normal.
 In Type 1 Diabetes, high blood glucose is because the pancreas produces little or no insulin for processing the glucose.
 In Type 2 Diabetes, the body is unable to use insulin well, thus causing high blood glucose levels.

-Type 2 Diabetes is the more common form of diabetes, being present in about 90 to 95% of people with diabetes.
+Type 2 Diabetes is the more common form of diabetes, amounting to about 90 to 95% of all diabetic diagnoses.
 It is related to the lifestyle of an individual and often occurs along with other lifestyle diseases.

 Heart disease, also called cardiovascular disease or coronary disease, refers to various conditions of the heart, the most common being coronary artery disease (CAD), the narrowing or blockage of the blood vessels that supply blood to the heart.
 Other heart diseases include arrhythmia (irregular heartbeat), cardiomyopathy (disease of the heart muscle), and heart failure.
 Heart disease may lead to heart attacks and strokes.

 High blood glucose in diabetes can damage the blood vessels of your heart.
 Over time, this damage can lead to heart disease.
 Individuals with diabetes tend to develop heart disease at a younger age than those without diabetes.
 Further, adults with diabetes are at twice the risk of developing heart disease when compared to adults without diabetes.

 In a diabetic individual, the body cannot use up all the glucose (sugar), so more of it sticks to the red blood cells and builds up in the blood.
 This build-up can block and damage blood vessels and the nerves that control them.